 When deciding who to message, make sure the person has a good amount of reviews, and make sure you read every last one of them.
 I tried to pick people who had reviews that mentioned, “I was a solo female traveler and I felt very safe couchsurfing with so and so,” or something along those lines.
 Since most of the options were males, I made sure they had females who reviewed them and felt comfortable.

-Since I was planning my trip months ahead of time, I was able to message back and forth with the people for a little bit before traveling to get a feel for their personality.
+Since I was planning my trip months ahead of time, I was able to message back and forth with the people for a little bit before traveling to get a feel for their personalities.
 I also made sure to add them on social media.

-When meeting your couchsurfing host, there is a list of guidelines you should follow on the app.
+When meeting your Couchsurfing host, there is a list of guidelines you should follow on the app.
 For example, initially meet during the daytime in a public place.

-My personal experience with the Couchsurfing app
+My personal experience Couchsurfing in Italy

 Other than one pretty uncomfortable experience, I owe a lot of the amazing memories I have to the awesome people I met through this app.
+I only did my Couchsurfing in Italy, since my trip was cut short before I made it to Portugal.

 Couchsurfing in Rome